A mindset of service: M&E systems that win accolades from program management teams

 All of it created by one M&E specialist or another.

-We simply do not do enough to make our M&E systems practical all while meeting the various standards of the profession and aligning with donors’ M&E requirements.
+We simply do not do enough to make our M&E systems practical for program management purposes all while meeting the various standards of the profession and aligning with donors’ M&E requirements.

 So, like Michael Jackson suggests in one of his innumerable hits, let’s start “with the [person] in the mirror… [taking a look at ourselves, then making a change]” (Ballard 1988).